leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 "Type theory" gets its name from the fact that every expression has an associated *type*.
 For example, in a given context, ``x + 0`` may denote a natural number and ``f`` may denote a function on the natural numbers.
-For those that don't like math, a Lean natural number is an arbitrary-precision unsigned integer.
+For those who like precise definitions, a Lean natural number is an arbitrary-precision unsigned integer.

 Here are some examples of how you can declare objects in Lean and check their types.